Are we getting better at choosing films or was this just a very good year? Here was the menu to choose from:

 Sometimes a film slips onto my list despite unwieldy bits because of a grander whole.
 Such is the case with Noah Baumbach’s Marriage Story, which does not act out its title: here we are entering the end rather than the beginning and the story itself is just that.
 But let’s not quibble with titles.
 If the film does not tell the whole story, it certainly dwells on fissures between an avant-garde theatre director and his actor wife, performed with great spirit by Adam Driver and Scarlett Johansson.
 It’s hard not to feel for these two as they fall into the hole of horrific legal wrangling and that’s the power of Baumbach’s writing and direction: this is an intimate film for adults and no, unlike some TIFF fare, that is not a cue for wild sex on screen: the intimacy is in the shared dissolving.
 There are some terrific featured turns here by Laura Dern, Alan Alda, and Ray Liotta but this film belongs to Driver, whose character appears to lose more, whether that’s intentional or just my read.

 Sometimes I feel there is a different festival out there when I read news about TIFF.
-It’s all parties and stars and sightings and then there’s me sitting in the dark clutching my husband’s hand because there, right there on the big screen, is my life in a moment nobody understood until now.
+It’s all parties, stars, and sightings, and then there’s me, sitting in the dark, clutching my husband’s hand because there, right there on the big screen, is my life in a moment nobody understood.
+Until now.
 French auteur Alice Winocour’s wonderful, if flawed new film evoked the most tears for me of all the TIFF offerings this year.
 Eva Green plays an astronaut preparing for space travel while her young daughter stays home.
-Shot in real places where astronauts are training in Europe, Russian and Kazakhstan, this film was a very good example of how many films are made with multiple international parties.
+Shot in real places where astronauts are training in Europe, Russian and Kazakhstan, this film was a good example of how many films are made with multiple international parties.
 Viewers will geek out at all the phenomenal space stuff as much as the exploration of the universal parental conflict.
-Eva Green is simply spectacular here and rises above some of the improbable plot turns.
-Her scenes with her daughter are deeply affecting (don’t watch them if you’re like me, with babies now grown and flown) and in the hands of another director, would be treacle.
-But this is the director who won a Cesar (the French Oscar) for writing the Turkish film Mustang, one of the best films of 2015 and they are beautifully directed.
+Eva Green is spectacular here and rises above some of the improbable plot turns.
+Her scenes with her daughter are deeply affecting (don’t watch them if you’re like me, with babies now grown and flown)—in the hands of another director, would be treacle.
+But this is the director who won a Cesar (the French Oscar) for writing the Turkish film Mustang, one of the best films of 2015.

 I wanted to work with Eva Green because I think she is something like a spaceAlice Winocour, director, Proxima